 There is a public parking garage located across the street from 101 Ludlow.

 Who Can Apply

-Students who are enrolled in Professional Culinary Arts, Professional Pastry Arts, Intensive Sommelier Training, Cake Techniques & Design or Art of International Bread Baking and who live outside of the five boroughs of New York City are eligible to apply for student housing.
+Students who are enrolled in Professional Culinary Arts, Professional Pastry Arts, Cake Techniques & Design, Art of International Bread Baking. or Intensive Sommelier Training and who live outside of the five boroughs of New York City are eligible to apply for student housing.